Dsgj/klippain-shaketune/docs/macros/tension_belt.md

 # Belt tensioning tool

-The `TENSION_BELT` macro is a real-time belt tensioning tool that helps you get the right tension.
-This macro uses the target tension as an input alongside other belt characteristics (which are set in the config) to strobe the machine lights at a calculated frequency, and at the same time excites the belt(s) with short impulses to make them resonate at their natural frequency.
+The `TENSION_BELT` macro is a real-time belt tensioning tool that helps you achieve the correct belt tension using stroboscopic visualization.

 During this phase, you can tighten the belts manually.
 When the belts are properly tensioned, they'll look like "frozen" under the strobed lights because their natural frequency matches and sync with the strobe frequency (which corresponds to the input target tension).